College football: East

 Rutgers was first to extend the reach of the game.
 An intercollegiate game was first played in the state of New York when Rutgers played Columbia on November 2, 1872.
 It was also the first scoreless tie in the history of the fledgling sport.
 Yale football starts the same year and has its first match against Columbia, the nearest college to play football.
 It took place at Hamilton Park in New Haven and was the first game in New England.
 The game was essentially soccer with 20-man sides, played on a field 400 by 250 feet.
 Yale wins 3–0, Tommy Sherman scoring the first goal and Lew Irwin the other two.

 After the first game against Harvard, Tufts took its squad to Bates College in Lewiston, Maine for the first football game played in Maine.
 This occurred on November 6, 1875.

 Penn's Athletic Association was looking to pick "a twenty" to play a game of football against Columbia.
 This "twenty" never played Columbia, but did play twice against Princeton.
 Princeton won both games 6 to 0.
 The first of these happened on November 11, 1876, in Philadelphia and was the first intercollegiate game in the state of Pennsylvania.

-Brown enters the intercollegiate game in 1878.
+Brown entered the intercollegiate game in 1878.

 The first game where one team scored over 100 points happened on October 25, 1884, when Yale routed Dartmouth 113–0.
 It was also the first time one team scored over 100 points and the opposing team was shut out.
 The next week, Princeton outscored Lafayette 140 to 0.